The development of the seder, and what we can learn about our will for assertion from this tradition

 This holiday marks the agricultural fiscal year in the land of Israel.
 This is when all the trees are accounted for in the land, allowing the growers to know when it was appropriate to harvest from a tree.
 This accounting made it possible to know when to observe the many agricultural related Torah mitzvot; such as to give first-fruit offerings from a new tree, and when to mark for the agricultural sabbatical years (shemitah) in the land, and from what point to give tithes from ones crops. (see Leviticus 19:23-25)

-Notice that this year is the shemitah year in Israel, where we don’t plant or harvest in Israel.
+Notice that this year of 2015 is the shemitah year in the land of Israel, where we don’t plant or harvest at this time.
 We let the land rest and lay fallow in the holy land.
 But here in the diaspora most people are unaware of it.
-Like I said, it’s hard to connect to this outside of the Land of Israel.
+Like I said, it’s hard to connect to this outside of the land of Israel.
 Where the seasons might not jive and the cycle doesn’t apply.
-This makes it difficult to grasp and appreciate, this cycle of life in Isreael.
-And this can even be unnerving to some, who do not hold Israel dear.
-As indeed, this holiday does ask us to consider the nature and produce of the Land of Israel.
-And it also calls us out to actively connect with this very land.
+This makes it difficult to grasp and appreciate, this cycle of life in Israel.
+And this can even be unnerving to some, who do not hold a rootedness to the land of Israel dear.
+As indeed, this holiday does ask us to consider the nature and produce of the land of Israel.
+And it also calls us out to actively connect with this very land in which we live.

 But this holiday which we know today comes down to us today as an outgrowth of both spiritual and secular reinterpretation.
 Ones which have greatly shaped the holiday and the way we celebrate it today.